Skip to main content

 1. Create a web client that can communicate with the web service.
 Typically, to do so, you generate the web client using a tool provided by the client technology and you provide the WSDL of the web service as input.
 This process generates a set of client classes.

-Note that for an InterSystems IRIS® data platform web service, the WSDL is available at the following URL:
+For an InterSystems IRIS® data platform web service, the WSDL is available at a specific URL.
+The URL has the following form, using the <baseURL> for your instance:

 Where: